 Dare I boast, ‘Best Lemon Tart Recipe’ made with fresh lemon juice, zest, a splash of Limoncello, all baked in individual tart shells with zested whip cream!

 Refreshing Lemon Custard Tarts with a splash of Limoncello in a lemon scented tart crust makes these tarts the perfect burst of citrus for a memorable dessert.

-While you can certainly use a store bought pie crust, a puff pastry or even phyllo dough to quick fill your tart pan, and whip up the lemon custard recipe I have here for you, I promise you, an extra 15-minutes to make your own tart crust will spoil you forever!
+While you can certainly use a store bought pie crust, a puff pastry or even phyllo dough to quick fill your tart pan, I promise you, an extra 15-minutes can make your own.

 What Exactly Is A Tart Pan?

 Tart pans are actually a ‘thing’.
 They are a baking pan with shallow sides and often a removable bottom.